strongbox-password-safe/Strongbox/README.md

 # Strongbox Password Safe
-A Personal Password Manager for iOS that can be found on the Apple App Store here:
+A Personal Password Manager for iOS & OSX that can be found on the Apple App Store here:

 https://itunes.apple.com/us/app/strongbox-password-safe/id897283731